-I got this low carb chocolate cheese fudge recipe from an old low carb magazine.
+I found a low carb chocolate fudge recipe in an old low carb magazine.
 The original recipe called for Splenda and Sweet ‘n Low.
-I am trying to stay away from artificial sweeteners so I modified the recipe to use erythritol and stevia.
+Since I’m trying to stay away from artificial sweeteners, I modified the recipe to use erythritol and stevia.

 I’m not a fan of processed American cheese, either.
 Next time, I will work in some cream cheese or other soft cheese.
 I’ve made a peanut butter fudge using cream cheese and it was amazing.